cantonini-syd/Entra-ID-Intune-MDM-Lab/README.md

 ### 2. Created a security group for targeted policy assignment
-Rather than assigning policies to "All users," created a scoped security group (`MDM-Test-Devices`) to control exactly which identities and devices the lab policies apply to — standard practice for phased rollouts.
+Rather than assigning policies to "All users," created a scoped security group (`MDM-Test-Devices`) to control exactly which identities and devices the lab policies apply to.

 ![New group](images/05-new-group-mdm-test-devices.png)
 ![Group overview](images/06-group-overview.png)